Angelguirao/LifeOS/README.md

   <img src="./lifeos_capture_diagram_small.png" alt="LifeOS Core" />
 </div>

+## 🌑 On the Uncomputable

+> “LifeOS is not just a system for computing life—it’s a system for testing the limits of what **cannot** be computed.”

+While LifeOS structures thoughts, logs events, and links ideas through semantic AI and databases, it also recognizes the existence of **uncomputable dimensions** of life.

+Inspired by philosophical critiques of computation, LifeOS holds space for:

+- **Analog life** — embodied sensations, moods, images, sounds
+- **Rational paradox** — ideas that contradict themselves or exceed logic
+- **Practical limits** — ambiguity, context collapse, missing data
+- **Indeterminacy** — entropy, chaos, affect, intuition, randomness

+Rather than ignoring these, LifeOS tries to **interface with them**.
+Through free-form journaling, emotional metadata, fuzzy AI linking, and time-based transitions, LifeOS allows *the unstructured and uncertain* to coexist alongside structured data.

+**This is not just software.**
+It’s a **mirror** for self-awareness, and a **canvas** for lived experience—quantized, yes, but also messy, poetic, and irreducibly human.

+Let LifeOS be a memory system.
+Let it also be an experiment in meaning.
+In what can be computed—and what always escapes.

 ## 🌍 Project Vision

 LifeOS is not just a digital repository—it’s an **intelligent compass** that enhances self-awareness, encourages reflection, and helps users actively manage life's complexity.